anttiluode/stockmachine/readme.md

-# 📈 Stock Machine: Buy & Hold! 📈
+# 📈 Stock Machine! 📈

-**Stock Machine: Buy & Hold!** is a powerful Streamlit-based web application that allows users to simulate buying and selling stocks using a virtual currency system called "Beans."
+**Stock Machine!** is a powerful Streamlit-based web application that allows users to simulate buying and selling stocks using a virtual currency system called "Beans."
 Enhance your investment portfolio with smart purchases, track your holdings, analyze stock performance, and compete on the leaderboard—all within an interactive and user-friendly interface.

 ## 🚀 Features